IsmailAbys/Segmentation/README.md

 * Download Images: CTPelvic1K_dataset6_data.tar.gz
 * Download Masks: CTPelvic1K_dataset6_Anonymized_mask.tar.gz
 * Create a folder "Data" on your D drive where all images and masks will be extracted.
-* To extract images write in command prompt and in your "Data" folder you will have a "CTPelvic1K_dataset6_data" folder with images. tar -xvzf C:\Users\Yourname\Downloads\CTPelvic1K_dataset6_data.tar.gz -C D:\Data
+* To extract images write in command prompt and in your "Data" folder you will have a "CTPelvic1K_dataset6_data" folder with all images. tar -xvzf C:\Users\Yourname\Downloads\CTPelvic1K_dataset6_data.tar.gz -C D:\Data
 * To extract masks write in command prompt and in your "Data" folder you will have a "ipcai2021_dataset6_Anonymized" folder with masks. tar -xvzf C:\Users\Yourname\Downloads\CTPelvic1K_dataset6_Anonymized_mask.tar.gz -C D:\Data